psf/requests/docs/community/sponsors.rst

 Heroku
 //////

-Heroku has allowed Kenneth Reitz to work on open source projects for work, including Requests (but mostly Pipenv), from time–to–time, so they are listed here as an honorable mention.
+Heroku has allowed Kenneth Reitz to work on some open source projects during work hours, including Requests (but mostly Pipenv), from time–to–time, so they are listed here as an honorable mention.